tytan652/rfcs/text/0045-add-notion-of-protocol.md

 - For `services` objects, a `"protocol"` field will be added.
 This will be used to indicate the protocol for services that use HLS or FTL.
 Other protocols can be detected through prefixes.
 Further changes will be done in RFC 39.
   - `services` objects are mono-protocol, services with no `"protocol"` field that provides RTMP and RTMPS servers are the only exceptions.
   - RTMP services with custom code and HTTP(S) URLs will have the protocol enforced to RTMP.
-- Services that ask for a protocol that is not registered will not be shown.
+- Services that use a protocol that is not registered will not be shown. e.g. OBS Studio without RTMPS support will not show services and servers that rely on RTMPS.
 - Codecs field for audio and video will be added to allow services to limit which codec is compatible with the service.
 - `"output"` field in the `"recommended"` object will be deprecated, but it will be kept for backward compatibility. `const char *(*get_output_type)(void *data)` in `obs_service_info` will be no longer used by `rtmp-services`.
   - The JSON schema will be improved to require `"protocol"` when the protocol is not auto-detectable.
 The same for `"output"` to keep backward compatibility.